5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

   - For Monterey: `EF0F0000` (0xFEF)
 - **WiFi/Bluetooth** (Read carefully!)
 	- I use a 3rd Party WiFi/BT Card with a Broadcom Chip
-	- 3rd Party WiFi/BT Cards require the `1vyrain` Jailbreak to unlock the BIOS which disables the WLAN Whitelist (not necessary if the 3rd party card is whitelisted).
+	- 3rd Party WiFi/BT Cards require the `1vyrain` Jailbreak to unlock the BIOS which disables the WiFi Whitelist (not necessary if the 3rd party card is whitelisted).
 	- I use `BrcmFirmwareData.kext` for Bluetooth which can be injected by OpenCore and Clover.
 Alternatively, you could use `BrcmFirmwareRepo.kext` instead.
 But it needs to be installed into System/Library/Extensions since it cannot be injected by Bootloaders.
 It's supposed to be more efficient than BrcmFirmwareData.kext, but it also takes more effort to install and update.
 	- If you use a WiFi/BT Card from a different vendor than Broadcom, remove BluetoolFixup and the "Brcm…" Kexts, add the Kext(s) required for your card and create a new snapshot of `config.plist` using `ProperTree` before trying to boot from this EFI!
 	- If you use the stock Intel(r) WiFi/Bluetooth Card, it may work with the OpenIntelWireless kext.
 Check [OpenIntelWireless](https://github.com/OpenIntelWireless) to find out if your card is supported (yet).
 If so, remove the BluetoolFixup and Brcm Kexts, add the required Kext(s) for your card and create a new snapshot of `config.plist` using `ProperTree` before trying to boot from this EFI.